 - Pain when bending or straightening your leg.

 In addition to these symptoms, you may also notice knee stiffness, especially after resting or first thing in the morning.
 If you feel weakness or instability in your knee affecting your balance, this could also be a sign of jumper’s knee.

 Can You Prevent Jumper’s Knee?

 “When you jump, many athletes do not land properly,” says Kathy.
 “The knees collapse, or bend, inward putting more force through the tendon over your kneecap.
 This may cause micro-tearing which leads to pain and inflammation.”

-Learning to land properly at the end of a jump is important.
-Another key is to strengthen the hips and core muscles with resistance training.
-By developing these muscles you can help prevent this stress injury.
-You should also keep your hamstrings and your quadriceps flexible and give your body rest when you feel pain.
+Learning to land correctly at the end of a jump can protect you.
+Another key is strengthening your hips and core muscles with resistance training.
+By developing these muscles, you can help prevent this stress injury.
+You should also keep your hamstrings and quadriceps flexible and give your body rest when you feel pain.

-Jumper’s knee usually develops gradually, so it is important to get treatment at the first sign of injury.
+Jumper’s knee usually develops gradually, so getting treatment at the first sign of injury is important.

 Boehner recommends using different methods to treat jumper’s knee.
-“If your knee hurts, rest from painful activity is the best treatment.
-This will give the tendon time to heal.
-Proper footwear and a patellar tendon strap may also help decrease your symptoms.”
+“If your knee hurts, avoiding painful activity is the best treatment.
+Rest gives the tendon time to heal.
+Proper footwear designed for your sport may also help decrease your symptoms.”
 Other treatments may include: